Frequently Asked Questions

 What majors are available?

-- Accounting - available as a blended program
+- Master of Music Education - available as a blended program

-Undergraduate Associate Degree Programs are also available in Business Administration, Accounting, Information Systems, Corporate Communication, Criminal Justice, Health Care Administration, and Human Services.
+Undergraduate Associate Degree Programs (Online) are also available in Business Administration, Accounting, Health Care Administration, and Human Services.

 How long will it take to get my degree?